Antonio Neri: HPE Is ‘Becoming A Networking Company At Its Core,’ Something ‘Cisco Has Forgotten’

 “We are becoming a networking company at the core.
 Something that probably Cisco has forgotten now for a little bit,” said Neri at the 2024 XChange Best of Breed Conference today in Atlanta.
 “And I think that's the big opportunity, which ultimately is to give customers a more modern, AI-driven experience at the networking level.”

-Neri said HPE’s blockbuster purchase of Juniper could be just “weeks away” from completion, giving his $30 billion company a serious boost in sales and profits.
+Neri said HPE’s blockbuster purchase of Juniper is “potentially weeks away [from completion] if you think about the end of calendar [year] 2024, early calendar [year] 2025,” giving his $30 billion company a serious boost in sales and profits from the networking business.

 “Once the Juniper transaction closes, we're going to have another business that looks like this: $11 billion in revenues.
 It will represent more than one-third of the company revenues.
 It will represent probably 50 percent of the company profits,” said HPE’s CEO.